-Taking place at the beautiful Bristol Cathedral, a talented chamber orchestra will be bringing to life Tchaikovsky’s Nutcracker and Strauss’ Viennese waltz– with a beautiful ballet performance to accompany.
+Taking place at the beautiful Bristol Cathedral on December 8, a talented chamber orchestra will be bringing to life Tchaikovsky’s Nutcracker and Strauss’ Viennese waltz– with a beautiful ballet performance to accompany.
 The venue will be illuminated with atmospheric candlelight, providing a unique experience for Bristolians to enjoy just for Christmas.
-Get tickets here.
+Get your tickets here.

 9. Explore the city on a glowingly wonderful festive light trail

 The festive season isn’t far away and one way of knowing that the holidays are coming is when the Christmas lights in Bristol are switched on.
 Bristol City Centre, Redcliffe & Temple and Broadmead BIDs have teamed up to light up Bristol this year.
 A love-themed light installation has taken over Corn Street, with eight glowing love lyrics to spot.
 While the city centre has been lit up with Christmas light installations on King Street and the Old City.
 There are also lights on Park Street and Queens Road, as well as Victoria Street and Temple Gardens.

 10. Enjoy a true farm-to-table dining experience

 We all like to know where the food on our plate has come from.
 Few places can offer true farm-to-table dining quite like Wilsons, however.
 The Redland neighbourhood restaurant’s own local farm has recently become its sole supplier of vegetables, fruits and herbs.
 It even has a Michelin Green Star.
 You can’t get fresher than that!
 Sustainability is key to Wilsons’ ethos since opening in 2016 and only works with producers and traders that use ethical and low impact methods.
 Put it on the list of where to eat this December.

 11. Witness Longleat’s glow-up with The Festival of Light